The Lancet July 06, 2002

 Endpoint

-Key result: Pravastatin therapy significantly reduced the risk of recurrent coronary events and the need for revascularization procedures.
+Key result: Pravastatin significantly reduced the risk of nonfatal MI, coronary death, and all-cause mortality.

 Tested